Ancient Libya: Name

-When the Greeks actually settled in the real Libya in the 630s, the old name taken from the Egyptians was applied by the Greeks of Cyrenaica, who may have coexisted with the Libu.
+When the Ancient Greeks actually settled in Libya, the old name taken from the Egyptians was applied by the Greeks of Cyrenaica, who may have coexisted with the Libu.
 Later, the name appeared in the Hebrew language, written in the Bible as Lehabim and Lubim, indicating the ethnic population and the geographic territory as well.
 In the neo-Punic inscriptions, it was written as Lby for the masculine noun, and Lbt for the feminine noun of Libyan.

 Latin absorbed the name from Greek and the Punic languages.
 The Romans would have known them before their colonization of North Africa because of the Libyan role in the Punic Wars against the Romans.
 The Romans used the name Líbues, but only when referring to Barca and the Libyan Desert of Egypt.
-The other Libyan territories were called "Africa".
+The other Libyan territories were called "Africa", which were Roman provinces.